How to Sponsor an H-1B Visa Employee in 7 Steps

 Sponsoring an employee is a time-consuming and expensive process, taking up to a year to complete and costing thousands of dollars (from nearly $2,000 at a minimum to $6,500+, depending on your company size, type of processing services, and number of visa employees you have).
 However, sometimes it’s the best way for your company to get the workers it needs.

-If you choose to sponsor an H-1B visa recipient, you need to prove the position requires special skills or knowledge, as this visa type is specifically for qualified workers who possess skills not commonly available in the domestic labor market.
+If you choose to sponsor an H-1B visa recipient, you need to prove that the position requires special skills or knowledge, as this visa type is specifically for qualified workers who possess skills not commonly available in the domestic labor market.
 You’ll also be responsible for a substantial amount of paperwork.

 When considering whether your open role is a good fit for an H-1B holder, look at some positions commonly filled with this visa: